-Although the date on which the onset of snowmelt commences varies from year to year, since 1961 it has shifted earlier by an average of over 16 days.
+Although the date on which the onset of snowmelt commences varies from year to year, since 1961 it has shifted earlier by an average of over 17 days.
 The snowmelt pulse is calculated and averaged for five streams-the Upper Truckee River, Trout Creek, Ward Creek, Blackwood Creek, and Third Creek.
 This shift is statistically significant and is one effect of climate change at Lake Tahoe.
-In 2021, the onset occurred on March 30.
-According to the regression line, since 1961, the onset of the snowmelt pulse has occurred sooner by over 17 days than it did in 1961.
+In 2021, the date of the onset of snowmelt was March 30 which, according to the regression line, was earlier by 17 days than it was in 1961.
 The onset of the pulse is calculated as the day when flow exceeds the mean flow for the period January 1 to July 15.
 In the past, the peak of the stream hydrograph was used to estimate this metric.